-304. Applied Choreography This course will focus on the principles of choreography as they may be applied to the development of original dance works for inclusion in the fully produced, mainstage Dance Theatre Group Spring Concert.
+This course will focus on the principles of choreography as they may be applied to the development of original dance works for inclusion in the fully produced, mainstage Dance Theatre Group Spring Concert.
 Through weekly workshop/discussion sessions, readings, and rehearsals, selected elements of dance composition as well as issues of aesthetic perception and articulation are explored.
 The processes involved in generating movement material, running constructive and creative rehearsals, and working with lighting and costume designers, are our primary concerns.
-The course work will include an audition showings, production of the dances, and the final performance.Prerequisites: 200, 204, 220.
-1 credit.

-305. Advanced Directing An inquiry into the process of translating a play from the printed text to the live stage.
+The course work will include an audition showings, production of the dances, and the final performance.
+305 Advanced Directing An inquiry into the process of translating a play from the printed text to the live stage.
 Detailed analytical techniques and major directorial theories are examined through readings, class discussion, and written assignments.
 Each student directs a one-act production under advisement of the instructor.
 Prerequisite: 205 and 210.